nickschot/dacs-pi/SETUP.md

 Check if it's correctly added to the cluster on the Hadoop status page.

-Then start the Yarn nodemanager by executing: `/usr/local/hadoop/sbin/yarn-daemon.sh start nodemanager`
+After that start the Yarn nodemanager by executing: `/usr/local/hadoop/sbin/yarn-daemon.sh start nodemanager`